-- Administration Costs: such as transfer agency, custody and fund accounting (which have been outsourced to third-party providers). - Investment costs: associated with investing in other funds. - Rebates: which are paid to distributors on specific share classes; and - Quilter Investors' management charges: which cover our centralised corporate costs in operating each fund.
+- Administration costs: such as transfer agency, custody and fund accounting (which have been outsourced to third-party providers). - Investment costs: the fees paid to our investment advisers for managing the funds. - Rebates: which are paid to distributors on specific share classes; and - Quilter Investors' management charges: which cover our centralised corporate costs in operating each fund.